Impressive Publishing, LLC operates www.formsboss.com. This page informs you of our policies regarding the collection, use and disclosure of

 6. Unacceptable Use

-All employees should use their own judgment regarding what is unacceptable use of Impressive Publishing's systems.
+All employees should use their own judgment regarding what is unacceptable use of Impressive Publishing, LLC's systems.
 The activities below are provided as examples of unacceptable use, however it is not exhaustive.
 Should an employee need to contravene these guidelines in order to perform their role, they should consult with and obtain approval from their manager before proceeding.

 * All illegal activities.
 These include theft, computer hacking, malware distribution, contravening copyrights and patents, and using illegal or unlicensed software or services.
 These also include activities that contravene data protection regulations.

 * All activities detrimental to the success of Impressive Publishing, LLC.
 These include sharing sensitive information outside the company, such as research and development information and customer lists, as well as defamation of the company.